 One improvement that can immediately enhance nearly every aspect of a home is updating its windows.
 Tract houses are almost always built en masse, using generic materials.
 Installing new, high-quality windows can improve not only the look, but the livability of your tract house—from decreased noise levels to increased energy efficiency.
 Let’s take a look at a few of the ways upgraded windows will enhance your home.

 Reduced Noise Saturation

 One of the benefits of tract housing is the way a subdivision of similar homes creates a greater sense of community.
 But, a drawback to this camaraderie is that you are closer to your neighbors—and to whatever noises they might make.
 A window upgrade can reduce noise levels by as much as 75%.
-There are three main ways that windows can reduce noise:

 I always suggest considering an upgrade to double or triple pane windows to reduce noise.
 And while West Sacramento probably won’t ever get as noisy as Midtown, barbecues and kids playing in a neighbor’s backyard aren’t always what you want to hear while watching football on a Sunday afternoon.

 Added Style and Flair

 Tract houses are built to look the same, but that doesn’t mean they have to stay that way.
 The windows are the eyes of a home, and changing their size, shape, or clarity can give your house a whole new look and feel.

 - Multi-style windows: Consider clear windows for the top pane of glass and stained or fogged windows on the bottom.
 Play around with the different combinations available—mixing up various styles of glass can create a one-of-a-kind look for your tract house.

 - Creatively-shaped windows: Add bay or bow windows to really set your tract house apart.
 Reshaping your windows may require a contractor, but there’s no denying that bay windows would be more eye-catching, and have the added bonus of letting more light in on cloudy fall days.